-Step 4.1 - Calculate Reading Performance: This component focuses on the extent to which eligible students score sufficiently high on the reading portion of the FCAT to be considered "on grade level."
+4.1 - Calculate Reading Performance: This component focuses on the extent to which eligible students score sufficiently high on the reading portion of the FCAT to be considered "on grade level."
 Schools accumulate one point for each percent of eligible students scoring at FCAT achievement levels 3, 4, and 5 in reading.
 The number of eligible students scoring at levels 3-5 is divided by the total number of eligible students who took the FCAT reading test and for whom a valid score was reported.

-Step 4.2 - Calculate Mathematics Performance: This component focuses on the extent to which eligible students score sufficiently high on the mathematics portion of the FCAT to be considered "on grade level."
+4.2 - Calculate Mathematics Performance: This component focuses on the extent to which eligible students score sufficiently high on the mathematics portion of the FCAT to be considered "on grade level."
 Schools accumulate one point for each percent of eligible students scoring at FCAT achievement levels 3, 4, and 5 in mathematics.
 The number of eligible students scoring at levels 3-5 is divided by the total number of eligible students who took the FCAT mathematics test and for whom a valid score was reported.

-Step 4.3 - Calculate Science Performance: This component focuses on the extent to which eligible students score sufficiently high on the science portion of the FCAT to be considered "on grade level."
+4.3 - Calculate Science Performance: This component focuses on the extent to which eligible students score sufficiently high on the science portion of the FCAT to be considered "on grade level."
 Schools accumulate one point for each percent of eligible students scoring at FCAT achievement levels 3, 4, and 5 in science.
 The number of eligible students scoring at levels 3-5 is divided by the total number of eligible students who took the FCAT science test and for whom a valid score was reported.

 Note: If fewer than 10 eligible students were tested in science, the district science average is substituted for school science proficiency results.
-If at least 10 but fewer than 30 students were tested in science, the higher of the district science average or the school percent proficient in science is applied.

-Step 4.4 - Calculate Writing Performance: This component recognizes the traditional objective that students be able to write a composition that meets at least minimal requirements.
-The percentage points earned take into account the percent of students scoring 3.5 and above on the essay part of the FCAT writing examination.
-The number of eligible students scoring 3.5 and above is then divided by the number of eligible students who took the writing test and for whom a valid score was reported.
+4.4 - Calculate Writing Performance: This component recognizes the traditional objective that students be able to write a composition that meets at least minimal requirements.
+The percentage points earned take into account the percent of students scoring at proficient and above on the essay part of the FCAT writing examination.
+The number of eligible students scoring at proficient and above is then divided by the number of eligible students who took the writing test and for whom a valid score was reported.
+Beginning with reporting for 2009-10, changes in scoring procedures for FCAT writing essays (assignment of a single reader to each essay, rather than two readers per essay) will require an adjustment to the way that "percent proficient" is determined for schools.
+Since "proficient" is still equated with a score of 3.5 - but only whole-number scores from 1 to 6 are now possible with single-reader scoring - the percent proficient will be determined by averaging the percent of eligible students scoring at 3 and higher with the percent of eligible students scoring at 4 and higher.

 Example: In a hypothetical school, there were 131 eligible students who took FCAT Writing.
-Ninety-four students scored 3.5 and above.
-The percent meeting high standards in writing at this hypothetical school is 72%: (94 students at 3.5 and above ÷ 131 eligible students).
+Ninety-four students scored at 3 and above.
+Eighty-one students scored at 4 and above.
+The percent meeting high standards in writing at this hypothetical school is the average of 72% (94 $\div$ 131) and 62% (81 $\div$ 131), or 175 (94 +81) $\div$ 262 (131+131), which equals 67%.

 Note: If fewer than 10 eligible students were tested in writing, the district writing average is substituted for the school writing proficiency results.
-If at least 10 but fewer than 30 students were tested in writing, the higher of the district writing average or the school percent proficient in writing is applied.